+ESC 101 Cr.4

 Geography of United States and Canada

 Physical and cultural characteristics of United States and Canada.
 Changing patterns of land use and the accompanying economic and cultural development of the various regions.
-Offered Spring.
+Offered Occasionally.

 +GEO 202 Cr.3